-- Online safety policies and provision. - Understanding what opportunities are available to children outside of school which they enjoy and participate in to allow children to become life-long learners. - Extra-curricular clubs related to computing and online safety. - The celebration of computing related days e.g. Safer Internet Day
+- Online safety policies and provision. - Understanding what opportunities are available to children outside of school which they enjoy and participate in to allow children to become life-long learners. - Extra-curricular clubs related to computing and online safety.

 SMSC links in Computing at Ludlow Primary School